Help and Support

-If you are in crisis, please call CAPS 24/7 at 607-255-5155 and identify the situation as an emergency.
-CAPS is equipped to handle crisis situations on short notice.
-During business hours, any student with an urgent need can walk into CAPS for assistance.
+If you are in crisis, please call Cornell Health 24/7 at 607-255-5155 and identify the situation as an emergency.
+Cornell Health is equipped to handle crisis situations on short notice.
+During business hours, any student with an urgent need can walk into Cornell Health for couseling or other assistance.
 Students can also contact the Cornell University Police Department at 607-255-1111.

 Other people to contact in non-emergency situations:

 - Academic help, including information about academic requirements, expectations, and resources for support

 - Guidance on handling dispute resolution

 Your Graduate Field Assistant (GFA)

 Janna Lamey in the Office of Graduate Student Life